IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 The structure of the :csharp:`IQueryable` built by the various methods of :csharp:`StandardDataSource` is used to shape and trim the structure of the DTO as it is serialized and sent out to the client.
 One may also override method :csharp:`IncludeTree GetIncludeTree(IQueryable<Person> query, IDataSourceParameters parameters)` to control this explicitly.
 See :ref:`IncludeTree` for more information on how this works.

 .. warning::
-    If you create a custom data source that has custom logic for securing your data, be aware that the default implementation of :csharp:`StandardDataSource` is still exposed unless you annotate one of your custom data sources with :csharp:`[DefaultDataSource]`.
-Doing so will replace the default data source with the annotated class.
+    If you create a custom data source that has custom logic for securing your data, be aware that the default implementation of :csharp:`StandardDataSource` (or your custom default implementation - see below) is still exposed unless you annotate one of your custom data sources with :csharp:`[DefaultDataSource]`.
+Doing so will replace the default data source with the annotated class for your type :csharp:`T`.

 Consuming Data Sources
 ......................